nishad10/UTACSEC/README.md

 <h1 position="relative">UTA CSEC WEBSITE</h1>

 This will be the repo for the website for the Cybersecurity club for the University of Texas at Arlington.

+## LIVE
+Site is still in development but is live at https://www.utacsec.org/

+Any feedback is appreciated.

 ### Contact
 Email- uta.csec@gmail.com